Mark R. Emerick

-- Swavely, J., Mabry, M., Sandilos, L., and Emerick, M. R., & Vujovic, S. (2018, May).
+- Swavely, J., Mabry, M., Sandilos, L., Emerick, M. R., & Vujovic, S. (2018, May).
 Using local data to improve school life, education, and family engagement for English learners.
-Presentation at Research to Practice (R2P) Conference, School District of Philadelphia, Philadelphia, PA
+[Presentation].
+Research to Practice (R2P) Conference, School District of Philadelphia, Philadelphia, PA

 - Emerick, M. R. (2018, April).
 Explicit instruction and authenticity in L2 listening pedagogy: University language instructors' beliefs and the role of teacher training.
-Paper presentation at the 5th Annual Language, Linguistics, and Life Conference, Temple University, Philadelphia, PA.
+[Paper Presentation].
+5th Annual Language, Linguistics, and Life Conference, Temple University, Philadelphia, PA.

 - Hoffman, B., Kanno, Y., & Emerick, M. R. (2018, April).
 Hispanic immigrant restaurant workers’ changing investment in the learning of English.
-Paper presentation at American Educational Research Association (AERA), New York, NY.
+[Roundtable].
+American Educational Research Association Annual Meeting, New York, NY.

 - Emerick, M. R., Hoffman, B. Y., & Kanno, Y. (2017, March).
 Culturally responsive pedagogy and translanguaging in a community-based ESL program for Hispanic restaurant workers.
-Poster presentation at The American Association for Applied Linguistics (AAAL) Conference, Portland, OR.
+[Poster Presentation].
+The American Association for Applied Linguistics Conference, Portland, OR.